True Or False All Parallelograms Are Rectangles

 To further solidify our understanding, let's briefly examine other quadrilaterals and their relationship to parallelograms and rectangles:

 • Rhombus: A rhombus is a parallelogram with all four sides equal in length.
 A rhombus can be a rectangle if all its angles are 90 degrees (in which case it becomes a square).
-However, a rhombus isn't necessarily a rectangle.
+That said, a rhombus isn't necessarily a rectangle.

 • Square: A square is a special case of both a rectangle and a rhombus.
 It has all four sides equal and all four angles equal to 90 degrees.
 A square is therefore a parallelogram, a rectangle, and a rhombus.

 • Trapezoid (or Trapezium): A trapezoid has only one pair of parallel sides, unlike parallelograms which have two.
-Therefore, a trapezoid can never be a parallelogram or a rectangle.
+That's why, a trapezoid can never be a parallelogram or a rectangle.

 • Kite: A kite has two pairs of adjacent sides that are equal in length, but its sides are not necessarily parallel.
 Like trapezoids, kites are not parallelograms or rectangles.